 You can get started with Amazon SageMaker Feature Store for free, as part of the AWS Free Tier.
 With SageMaker Feature Store, you pay for writing into the feature store, and reading and storage from the online feature store.
-The SageMaker Pricing Page has all details on how the pricing works for SageMaker Feature Store.
+For pricing details, see the SageMaker Pricing Page.

-Amazon SageMaker Studio Notebooks are collaborative, flexible, managed Jupyter notebooks that are part of Amazon SageMaker Studio, a fully integrated development environment for machine learning.
+Amazon SageMaker Studio notebooks are collaborative, flexible, managed Jupyter notebooks that are part of Amazon SageMaker Studio, a fully integrated development environment for ML.

 You also have the flexibility to choose from a large collection of instance types from within the UI at any time.
-You do not need to go to the AWS console to start new instances and port over your notebooks.
+You do not need to go to the AWS Management Console to start new instances and port over your notebooks.

 Each user has an isolated home directory independent of a particular instance.
 This directory is automatically mounted into all notebook servers and kernels as they’re started, so you can access your notebooks and other files even when you switch instances to view and run your notebooks.

-SageMaker Studio Notebooks are integrated with AWS SSO, making it easy to use your organizational credentials to access the notebooks.
+SageMaker Studio notebooks are integrated with AWS Single Sign-On (SSO), making it easy to use your organizational credentials to access the notebooks.
 Notebook sharing is an integrated feature in SageMaker Studio Notebooks.
 You can also share your notebooks with your peers using a single click.